khakurel/react-patterns/README.md

 React
 =====

-*Mostly reasonable patterns for writing React on Rails*
+*Mostly reasonable patterns for writing React Component in 2017*

 ## Table of Contents